When Love Isn’t Safe: Letting Go Without Losing Yourself

 You don’t have to beg to be chosen.

-You don’t have to prove that you're enough.
+You don’t have to prove you’re enough.

 You don’t have to stay where you feel unseen.

-Because love—the kind that reflects God’s presence—is steady, safe, and full of grace.
+Because love — the kind that reflects God’s presence — is steady, safe, and full of grace.

 And you deserve nothing less.